Arsalan Iftikhar: Career

 For over seven years, Arsalan was a regular weekly contributor on the Barbershop segment for the National Public Radio (NPR) show Tell Me More with Michel Martin.
 Arsalan was also the former National Legal Director of the Council on American Islamic Relations (CAIR) during the George W. Bush administration.

 Arsalan's media interviews, commentaries, and analyses have been featured in global outlets like CNN, BBC World News, Al Jazeera English, The New York Times, The Washington Post, The Economist, TIME, Newsweek, Rolling Stone, NPR, Fox News, MSNBC, ABC News, CBS News, NBC News, USA TODAY, and NBC News Meet The Press.

 His opinion columns have appeared in major publications such as: CNN.com, USA Today, Houston Chronicle, Detroit Free Press, The Providence Journal, San Diego Union-Tribune, The Charlotte Observer, St. Louis Post-Dispatch, Kansas City Star, Miami Herald and Esquire Magazine (Middle East edition).

 In March 2008, Arsalan was one of four international debaters selected to participate in The Doha Debates on BBC World Television.
 The Doha Debates are broadcast to over 300 million people worldwide on BBC World TV and its stage has been shared with the likes of Nobel Peace Prize winner Archbishop Desmond Tutu and former United States President Bill Clinton.
 Arsalan and his debate partner argued for the motion: "This House believes that Muslims are failing to do enough to combat extremism."
 He and his partner won the debate.

-In addition to The Doha Debates, some of Arsalan’s other international speaking venues have included: Harvard University, Stanford University, Georgetown University, Mount Holyoke College, Washington University in St. Louis, Johns Hopkins University, University of Pennsylvania, Elliott School of International Affairs, University of Michigan School of Law, The Rockefeller Foundation, the Organization for Security and Co-operation in Europe (OSCE), the British Museum in London and The Aspen ideas Festival.